Tax Alert

 insight featured image

-The federal government has announced plans to provide temporary goods and services tax/harmonized sales tax (GST/HST) relief on groceries and other holiday goods.
+The federal government is providing temporary goods and services tax/harmonized sales tax (GST/HST) relief on groceries and other holiday goods.
+This relief, which was included in Bill C-78, was enacted on November 28, 2024.
 Canadian businesses will be required to remove the GST/HST on a variety of qualifying products starting December 14, 2024 until February 15, 2025.
 For HST provinces (Ontario, Newfoundland and Labrador, Nova Scotia, New Brunswick, and Prince Edward Island) the relief will provide even further savings.

-The federal government announced plans to introduce legislation for this holiday GST/HST tax break on November 21, 2024.
-Given the implementation date is in just a few weeks, businesses will need to work quickly to update their systems to recognize the changes on December 14.
+Given the implementation date is in just a few weeks, businesses need to work quickly to update their systems to recognize the changes on December 14.
 These updates include identifying relevant products and updating their tax tables and systems.
-In addition, these changes require legislation to be passed in the Parliament next week, requiring at least one other party to vote with the Liberals for it to come into force.
-Businesses with large numbers of qualifying goods may need to begin work shortly to meet the implementation date.
+Businesses with large numbers of qualifying goods need to begin work shortly to meet the implementation date.

 What’s included?